AdityaBahl/DAA/README.md

 ## Syllabus

-1. Introduction to Algorithms: Overview of algorithms, computational complexity, big O notation, and time and space complexity analysis.
+1. **Introduction to Algorithms**: Overview of algorithms, computational complexity, big O notation, and time and space complexity analysis.

 2. Recursion: Recursive algorithms and their analysis, tail recursion and iterative algorithms.